-Visiting: At the time of writing we have no information about access to this circle.
+Visiting: This crop circle has now been harvested.
+At the time of writing we have no information about access to this circle.
 You will need the express permission of the farmer/landowner before visiting.
 Please assume no permission has been given.
 You will need to seek consent before entering this field.

 Location: Fully Wood is very close to the village of Titchborne in Hampshire and there have been circles before at this location, the last one in 2016 – read on for more information.

 History & Connections: There have been circles in this area of Hampshire for many years.
 The last one being on the 24th June 2016 – click here for link to information and pictures of that circle.
 Tichborne is close to New Alresford, Cheriton and Headbourne Worthy – all previous crop circle sites.
 This entire area of Hampshire has a rich and longstanding relationship with the crop circle phenomenon.

 The Curious Tale of the Tichborne Dole: Nearby Tichborne is famous for its annual ‘Dole’ in which flour is given out to local residents as an act of charity.
 It has its origins in the 1100s and is a fascinating bit of local folklore…